Health-Bud/Old-Health-Bud/README.md

 **Required Features**

-* Users should be able to keep track of what medications they take and when they take them
-* Users should be able to receive a reminder/notification of when to take medication/log their intake for the day
-* Users can see when they have previously logged in data for past medications/workouts
-* Users are able to set how often they need to take a certain medicine
+-[ ] Users should be able to keep track of what medication they have taken and log the information through the app -[ ] Users should be able to receive a reminder/notification of when to take medication/log their intake for the day -[ ] Users can see when they have previously logged in data for past medications/workouts -[ ] Users are able to set how often they need to take a certain medicine

 **Stretch Features**
-* Users can keep track of other areas related to health, such as workouts and food
+-[ ] Users can keep track of other areas related to health, such as workouts and food -[ ] Users can keep track of workouts
+   -[ ] Users can keep track of food/calorie intake
-* Users can verify if they have created an account with the given information (email/phone number/etc.)
+-[ ] Users can verify if they have created an account with the given information (email/phone number/etc.)
     * Two-Factor Authentication
-* Users can edit previous logs to update any necessary information
+-[ ] Users can edit previous logs to update any necessary information

 ### 2. Screen Archetypes